axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 The function-valued attribute `onChange` can be used as a callback prop for React and other frameworks.
 The callback is invoked whenever the selected dropdown option changes.
 Its only parameter is an event-like object with `{target:{value,index,name}` structure, where `value` is the currently selected value, `index` is its 0-based index and `name` is the visible text corresponding to `value`.
-If a defaulttitle is set, the first element has index 1, because the title has internally index 0.
+If a defaulttitle is set, the first element has index 1, because the title receives index 0 internally.

 _Important_: This attribute can also be used natively.
 However, in this case the event parameter passed conforms to the **change** event described below.